jasonknight/gopress/docs.md

 ```go
 func (o *Option) FindByOptionValue(_findByOptionValue string) ([]*Option, error)
 ```
-FindByOptionValue dynamic finder for option_value -> []*Option,error Generic and
-programatically generator finder for Option
+FindByOptionValue searchs against the primary key option_value and will return []*Option,error This method is a programatically generated finder for Option

 ```go